bluskript/midi2vital/README.md

 I'm probably never gonna touch this project again, **PRs are welcome though.**

-### Known unsupported features (for now):
+### Current limitations:
-- Support for more than 30 notes (Vital LFOs have a maximum of 100 points)
+- Every voice can only play 45 notes (Vital LFOs have a maximum of 100 points)
-- Including all notes (Vital also doesn't have enough oscs to make any complex MIDIs play nicely.)
-- Proper pitches for LFO levels (I'm bad at music theory please help)
+- A maximum of 6 notes can be played at once with the included patch (though it should technically be possible to play up to 9 notes on both the left and right channel)